andrianl/LinearAlgebra/README.md

 Collision Detection: Plan to implement collision detection and response algorithms to facilitate game development needs.

 Note: This library is currently under active development.
-It is not yet feature-complete, and the API may undergo significant changes as development progresses.
-Use with caution in production environments.
-Feedback and contributions are highly appreciated to help shape the library's future.
+It is not yet feature-complete, and the API may undergo significant changes as development progresses.Feedback and contributions are highly appreciated to help shape the library's future.